twleochao/twleochao.github.io/_pages/project-arcala.md

 Unlike a standard chatbot, iGPT was instrumented to capture interaction metadata in real-time.
 We deployed this to 234 students across CS0/CS1 courses, collecting a dataset of **8,076 interactions**.
 We are continuing this experiment this Fall '25 quarter.

 ## The Methodology: Bloom's Taxonomy Classification
-After gathering the data we had to tclassify the chat-bloom level of every prompt (e.g., is the student asking "Remind me of the syntax" or "Complete this assignment"?).
+After gathering the data we had to classify the chat-bloom level of every prompt (e.g., is the student asking "Remind me of the syntax" or "Complete this assignment"?).

-We had multiple lab members manually classify logs, developing strategies and guidelines so we achived interrater reliability of >70%.
+We had multiple lab members manually classify logs, developing strategies and guidelines so we achieved interrater reliability of >70%.
 Then with BERT-Large and DistilBERT models trained on our manually labeled "ground truth" dataset, our final ensemble model achieved 85-90% accuracy, allowing us to visualize the "cognitive trajectory" of students and models over entire quarters.

 ## Key Finding